pavansachi/spring-boot-tomcat/README.md

 This project has support for:-

 * Swagger Documentation

+  * Swaager UI can be accessed at /swagger-ui.html

 * Actuator - health and diagnostics

 #### How to start the application